Research & Publications

 I explore ethical considerations that might arise from the use of collaborative filtering algorithms in dating apps.
 Collaborative filtering algorithms can predict the preferences of a target user by looking at the past behavior of similar users.
 By recommending products through this process, they can influence the news we read, the movies we watch, and more.
 They are extremely powerful and effective on platforms like Amazon and Google.
 Recommender systems on dating apps are likely to group people by race, since they exhibit similar patterns of behavior: users on dating platforms seem to segregate themselves based on race, exclude certain races from romantic and sexual consideration (except their own), and generally show a preference for white men and women.
 As collaborative filtering algorithms learn from these patterns to predict preferences and build recommendations, they can homogenize the behavior of dating app users and exacerbates biased sexual and romantic behavior.

-I am currently working with a research team who received a National Science RAPID/ Collaborative grant to study the process of real-time decisions that digital volunteers make when quickly converting social media data into codes for AI machines.
-This will allow us to better the human-machine teaming.
-Here is the link that gives all the details of their grant.
+I am currently working with a research team who received a National Science Foundation RAPID/ Collaborative grant to study the process of real-time decisions that digital volunteers make when quickly converting social media data into codes for machine learning.
+This will allow us to better the human-machine teaming process.
+Here is the link that gives all the details of the grant.

 a paper on fictional truths in video games, arguing that players have the agency to make fictional facts true while playing a video game